ibm-cloud-docs/BlockStorage/index.md

 - **Data-At-Rest Encryption** ([Available in select data centers](new-ibm-block-and-file-storage-location-and-features.html).)
    - Provider-managed encryption for data-at-rest at no additional cost
 - **All Flash Backed Storage** ([Available in select data centers](new-ibm-block-and-file-storage-location-and-features.html).)
-   - All flash storage for volumes provisioned with Endurance or Performance at 2 IOPS/GB or higher.
+   - All flash storage for volumes that are provisioned with Endurance or Performance at 2 IOPS/GB or higher.
 - **Snapshots** (in [select data centers](new-ibm-block-and-file-storage-location-and-features.html).
    - Captures point-in-time data snapshots non-disruptively.
 - **Replication** (in [select data centers](/new-ibm-block-and-file-storage-location-and-features.html).